-The following summarises the action required at managment units level to establish a safety management system.
+The following summarises the action required to establish a safety management system.

 - Safety Co-ordinators (general or specific to risk areas)

 3. Form a College/School/Service HS&W Committee with management and staff representation.
 The committe should help develop suitable local procedures and should be consulted on changes affecting safety.

 4. Establish systems to identify workplace and activity-related hazards and to conduct risk assessments aimed at identifying the protective measures needed to combat the identified risks.

 5. Ensure that risk assessment derived safety control measures are in place and maintained.

 6. Ensure provision of any necessary training and information, and suitable supervision, and keep records of this.

 7. Establish suitable and proportionate emergency procedures are in place, including first aid and spillage proceures.

 8. Estalish systems for compliance monitoring and review.
 This will include reactive monitoring such as recording, reporting and investigation of accidents and incidents and proactive monitoring such as regular local inspection of the workplace and activities.